Edward Everett Root Publishers Co. Ltd.

-The founder of our new firm, Professor John Spiers, was for 20 years the founder/owner of The Harvester Press of Brighton.
-He was the distinguished and prize-winning publisher of some 2,000 titles in history, economics, international affairs, politics, philosophy, psychology and literature.
+The co-founder of our new firm, Professor John Spiers, was for 20 years the founder/owner of The Harvester Press of Brighton.
+His wife Leigh is an active partner in the publishing firm.
+Leigh is an Art Historian and an experienced manager.
+For nearly 10 years she was a director of the Art Fund.
+John was the distinguished and prize-winning publisher of some 2,000 titles in history, economics, international affairs, politics, philosophy, psychology and literature.
 His associated academic microfilming firm also won The Queen’s Award for Export Achievement.

 John has named the firm after his Grandfather, who was a volunteer in the Middlesex Regiment, killed at Ypres in July 1915.

 John has an eye for talent, as this new list shows.
 He previously edited and published J.L.
 Carr’s Booker-prize runner-up, the now modern-classic novel A Month in The Country.
 This book also won The Guardian Fiction Prize.
 He published the international best-seller Godel, Escher, Bach.
 The Eternal Golden Braid by Douglas C. Hofstadter, and then his work The Mind’s Eye.
 Each was subsequently placed by Harvester with Penguin.

 Harvester’s other successes included The Mathematical Experience by Philip J. Reuben and Hersh Davis, and the leading cognitive-science title Mindstorms by Seymour Papert.

 John discovered, edited, and published for the first time the now leading, globally-known historians Roy Foster, John Guy, Patrick Joyce and C.J.
 Wrigley.
 He also first published the initial work of Penny Boumelha and Sue Roe.
 He discovered, edited and published the first novel by Maggie Gee, Dying, In Other Words.